 Now, let’s take a closer look at each of these techniques and how you can implement them best.

-Add Moisture to Your House
+Add Moisture to Your Indoor Air

 Cultivate Indoor Plants

+Of course, finding the right type of plants and purchasing the right amount can take some trial and error.
 You don’t need to go too crazy on the greenery (unless you want to), but here are some excellent indoor plants to boost the humidity in your home:

-- Spider plant: a hanging plant that grows well in bright, indirect sunlight
+- Spider plant: a hanging plant that grows well in bright, indirect sunlight.

-- Jade plant: a succulent plant that likes to be in a bright, sunny spot
+- Jade plant: a succulent plant that likes to be in a bright, sunny spot.

-- English ivy: a hanging plant that needs bright light and slightly dry soil
+- English ivy: a hanging plant that needs bright light and slightly dry soil.

-- Rubber plant: a tropical tree that likes partial sun and can survive cooler temperatures
+- Rubber plant: a tropical tree that likes partial sun and can survive cooler temperatures.

-- Peace lily: a tropical evergreen that blooms a white flower in the summer
+- Peace lily: a tropical evergreen that blooms a white flower in the summer.

-Remove Your Shoes and Socks
+Remove Your Shoes & Socks